 Hire a Lawyer

 Because hearing loss and deafness are ADA covered conditions, employers must accommodate workers with these disabilities whenever possible.
 Getting approved for SSD benefits can be complicated by ADA considerations.
-Consider hiring a lawyer familiar with hearing impairment disability claims.
+Consider hiring a lawyer or disability advocate familiar with hearing impairment disability claims.
 An attorney or Social Security advocate accustomed to disability review processes can increase your chances of approval.